Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

       "subjectAltNames": [ "normalname.org", "IP:192.168.1.1" ]

+   If you want to use a public CA for signing your certificates your nodes must use public IP addresses.
+   This is due to a security requirement which forbids a public CA to issue certificates with a private IP address in the IP SAN.

 Given the obtained CSR (let's call it ``nethsm.csr``), we can then generate a certificate for it, ready to be installed.
 For example with ``openssl``:

 .. code-block:: bash